kevinklassen/finnhub-data-fetcher/README.md

 pip install aiohttp pandas
 ```

+## Limitations

+- The current behavior of the module is to override existing data files with new data.
+This may not be desirable in some cases, especially when fetching data for the same tickers and endpoints multiple times.
+Finnhub returns the past 10 years of financial data for a given ticker.
+A future enhancement could be to merge new data with existing data, rather than replacing it.

+- The module is designed to fetch data for a universe of equity securities.
+It does not support fetching data for other asset classes (e.g., options, futures, forex).

+- Only "Stock Fundamentals", "Stock Estimates", and "Stock Quote" (specifically "Candles") have been tested.
+Other endpoints may not work as expected.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.